 Cultural/Identity Resources

 We are aware that there are many dimensions of self-identity.
-While we are committed to offering information about diversity and belonging, this list is not meant to be exhaustive.
-It will continually be updated as we made aware of more social identity resources, so please share your resources and suggestions with us.
+While we are committed to offering information about belonging, this list is not meant to be exhaustive.
+It will continually be updated as we are made aware of more social identity resources, so please share your resources and suggestions with us.

 If you are showing signs of severe anxiety, depression, or emotional distress, reach out to Student Counseling Services or any of the counseling resources listed here to get the support that you need.